UBC-Solar/GPS_Rev1.0_PCBWay/README.md

 <p align="center">Figure 3: Cross sectional view of coplanar waveguide geometry.</p>

-Additionally, changes in impedance can cause the signal waves to reflect along the trace and create noise in the signal.
-Impedance matching and curved traces were used to eliminate the risk of echoing.
+Additionally, changes in impedance can cause the signal waves to reflect along the trace and create noise.
+Impedance matching and curved traces were used to eliminate the risk of reflection.

 <p align="center"><img width="606" height="804" alt="image" src="https://github.com/user-attachments/assets/ab410495-1f3b-4ebe-aded-15f325ead565" /></p>